-Prior to mitigation, this impact is considered to be of very high magnitude, permanently affecting natural habitat within and potentially adjacent to the development footprint (local).
-It is also considered to have a definite probability, resulting in an impact of "High" significance.
+Prior to mitigation, this impact is considered to be of medium magnitude, permanently affecting natural habitat within and potentially adjacent to the development footprint (local).
+It is also considered to have a high probability, resulting in an impact of "Moderate" significance.

-With the application of mitigation measures, such as in-field micro-siting of internal access road footprints to already disturbed sites, and minimising the clearance footprint to the minimum area required for construction and operational purposes, and rehabilitating all disturbed footprints, impact magnitude can be reduced to medium.
-Duration can be reduced to the long-term, and probability to medium, but spatial scale will remain local.
-This results in a residual impact of "Moderate" significance.
+With the application of mitigation measures, such as in-field micro-siting pylon footprints to already disturbed sites, minimising the clearance footprint to the minimum area required for construction and operational purposes, and rehabilitating all disturbed footprints, impact magnitude can be reduced to low.
+Duration can be reduced to the long-term, and probability to low, but spatial scale will remain local.
+This results in a residual impact of "Low" significance.

-9.3.1.3.Injury, mortality and disturbance of fauna
+9.3.1.3.
+Injury, mortality and disturbance of fauna

 Large and mobile fauna will move off to avoid disturbances caused by construction activities.
 However, smaller and less mobile species may be trapped, injured and killed during vegetation clearing and earth works.
 Susceptible fauna includes inter alia, burrowing mammals (e.g., rodents), reptiles and amphibians.
-Other common potential causes of fauna death, injury and disturbance during the construction phase may include:
+Other common potential causes of fauna death, injury and disturbance during the construction phase across the AOI may include:

-- Vehicle collisions along construction and access roads; - Hunting and snaring by construction workers; - Trapping of fauna in excavations and trenches; and - Excessive dust and noise from construction machinery may cause sensory disturbances.
+- Vehicle collisions along access roads; - Hunting and snaring by construction workers; - Trapping of fauna in excavations and trenches; and - Excessive dust and noise from construction machinery may cause sensory disturbances.